EternityX/deadcell-gui-2/README.md

 # DEADCELL-GUI-2
-### NOTICE I will set up a working example and build process when I get the time.

----
+I will not provide any support for this.
+This is a learning resource.

 ### Event-driven UI library for gamehacking.
 ImGui handles the platform and rendering independent code.
 Rewrite of [DEADCELL-GUI](https://github.com/EternityX/DEADCELL-GUI) but much more feature complete.
 This is purely GUI code, nothing else.